 Find out how to choose the best fabrics for travel to Hawaii.

+Winter evenings can sometimes have a bit of a chill in The Big Island, with temperatures dipping down to an average of 65°F. So a light jacket or sweater is useful.
 The rainy season is October through April, so pack your umbrella and a patient smile.
 The weather stays warm when it rains, so not many people wear rain jackets or boots.
 You’ll still see flip flops all around.

 When planning your packing list for Hawaii, choose breezy tops and casual shorts or capris.
 Swimsuits with cover-ups are perfectly fine for daytime wear beachside.

 For dinner or luaus in the evenings, wear a pretty top with capris or casual skirts.
 If you’re a dress girl, go all out!
 Hawaii is the perfect destination for lovely summer dresses like these.
 Trade your basic t-shirt for a nice blouse.